saltstack/salt/POLICY.rst

    - Issues must follow the relevant template for information.
-   - Issues that do not give sufficient information about the nature of the issue will be immediately closed.
+   - Issues that do not give sufficient information about the nature of the issue **and how to reproduce the issue** will be immediately closed.
    - Issues that do not comply will be immediately closed.